What Is PPC & How Paid Search Marketing Works

 For example, advertisers can choose to match keywords with search queries exactly or to allow for variations such as different orderings of the words, different spellings, or the inclusion of other words.

-It is also possible to have negative keywords, which will prevent ads being triggered by search queries containing those keywords, in order to avoid irrelevant traffic.
+It is also possible to have negative keywords, which will prevent ads from being triggered by search queries containing those keywords, to avoid irrelevant traffic.

 Ads

-Along with keywords, you need to prepare ads in your campaigns.
+Along with keywords, advertisers need to prepare ads in their campaigns.

-These are nestled together within ad groups that target shared sets of keywords, and so are organized by common themes.
+These are nestled together within ad groups that target shared sets of keywords and are organized by common themes.

-Ads are what the users will see if the auction is won, so they’re very important to get right.
+Ads are what the users will see if the auction is won, so they’re essential to get right.

-They typically contain a:
+They typically contain headlines, description lines, and a URL.

-On a SERP they can show up on top of the results or at the bottom of the page.
+On a SERP, they can show up on top of the results or at the bottom of the page.

 It’s good practice to test different versions of ad copy to see what performs best.

-Services like Google Ads and Bing Ads provide features called ad extensions that enhance the appearance of ads.
-Examples include:
+Services like Google Ads and Microsoft Ads provide features called ad extensions that enhance the appearance of ads.

-- Sitelink extensions, which populate an ad with more links to different pages on a site.

-- Call extensions, which add a phone number to the ad during business hours.
+Examples include sitelink extensions, which populate an ad with more links to different pages on a site, and call extensions, which add a phone number to the ad during business hours.

 Ad extensions are great as they increase the visibility of ads by making them more engaging to users while communicating more information.